chrisquince/StrainMetaSim/README.md

     ```
     Then we define the total number of species in the simulation, give their directory names and the number of strains to generate
     for them.

+6. Now we begin by generating the coverages required for each strain:
+    ```
+        python $METASIMPATH/scripts/CoverageGenerate.py Select_config.json Simulation
+    ```
+    Where Simulation is the output directory name which will be created if not present.